 The EPL might be known as one of the most exciting leagues in the world, but that doesn’t mean that every game is a feast of goals.
-In the 2013/14 season, a significant 20% of matches ended with just one goal scored; 12% finished 1-0, and 8% 0-1.
+The most common scoreline in the Premier League is actually 1-0, which typically makes up around 20% of all match results each season.
 The second most common scoreline is 2-1 on average.
 The most common score for a draw is 1-1, not the suspected nil-nil.
-Bear these figures in mind when betting on the correct score market, particularly when two closely matched teams go head to head.
+Bear these figures in mind when betting on the correct score market or over/under market, particularly when two closely matched teams go head to head.

 An even more reliable result tends to be the 0-0 draw after 45 minutes.
 On average over the past few seasons, around 30% of matches were goalless when the half time whistle blew.
 This stat isn’t just useful for the half time scoreline market, but also for the half time/full time market.
-It can be particularly lucrative for punters who identify a team specialising in late goals; be sure to keep an eye on the club who scored the latest overall last season, with the average time for their goals being around the 55th minute.
+It can be particularly lucrative for punters who identify a team specialising in late goals; be sure to keep an eye on the club who scored the latest overall the previous season.
+Some years teams average as late as 55 minutes before their first goal.

 When it comes to cards per game, the stats aren’t nearly as volatile as the players.
 Taking high intensity derby games out of the equation, there tends to be a relatively consistent figure for the number of cards a given team will pick up.
-Last year, for example, there were an average of 0.14 red cards per game and 3.2 yellow cards.
-The average over the entire period from 1995/6 to 2013/14 was 0.18 reds per game and 3.4 yellows, so fluctuations are minor.
+In past seasons, there has been an average of a little over 0.15 red cards per game and around 3.5 yellow cards, with fluctuations being minor.

-Goals per game average in the EPL has remained remarkably consistent despite the evolution of football tactics over the past 22 years.
-The lowest average was 2.45 goals per game in 2006/7, and the highest came in 2011/12, when the average was 2.81.
-However, for the past five seasons the figure has stayed above 2.75.
+Goals per game average in the EPL has remained remarkably consistent despite the evolution of football tactics over the past 2+ decades.
+In recent years, the lowest average was 2.45 goals per game in 2006/7, one of the lowest all time.
+The highest averages in the past few decades have come recently as the league has broken 3.0 gpg.
 As we’ve seen, this doesn’t necessarily mean that most games will see a hatful of goals, but rather that high-scoring fixtures happen a little more frequently.
-This could have something to do with the widening gulf between teams at the top and bottom of the league, with Manchester City recording wins of 4, 5, 6 and 7-0 over struggling teams last term.
+This could have something to do with the widening gulf between the top and bottom of the league, with top teams sometimes recording wins of 4, 5, 6 and 7-0 over struggling clubs.

 A saying that gets rolled out every year is that the team sitting at the top of the league on New Year's Day will generally have the staying power to go on and win the title.
-Historically speaking, there's some truth to the claim, as the New Year's front runner has gone on to win the Premier League ten times out of 22.
+Historically speaking, there's some truth to the claim, as the New Year's front runner has gone on to win the Premier League almost 50% of the time.
 Equally, some teams have built a reputation for running out of steam in the second half of the season.
 One of the worst collapses in EPL history after leading the table for the New Year came in 1996.
 Newcastle held a 12 point lead heading into January 1996 yet relinquished their lead to Man United by season's end.

 At the start of every season football fans ponder who will be the Premier League's top goalscorer, and with high odds often available, and relatively few genuine candidates to pick from, it can be surprisingly easy to exploit this market.
-The top scorer has come from a top four team in every season since 2000/01.
-Sunderland's Kevin Phillips bucked the trend in the preceding season, but the decision should generally be limited to four, first choice strikers.
+The top scorer has come from a top four team in almost every season so be sure to consider the season's favourites and their leading men when betting on the league top scorer.

 The ‘time of next goal’ and ‘goal to be scored in the next 10 minutes’ markets are among the most exciting to bet on in-play.
 This is partly because these outcomes are best predicted on the spur of the moment, when the build-up looks promising, or a team is under pressure.
 That said, teams do display trends that can be analysed in advance.
-For example, in 2013/14, Cardiff City scored six and conceded 19 in the last ten minutes, while Manchester City scored 12 and conceded one in the first ten.
+For example, a poor team can score six and conceded 19 in the last ten minutes, while a top club might score 12 and conceded one in the first ten.
 Having these figures at hand can be invaluable when making in-play choices.